E3- Alonzo Chamberlain’s Media Coverage & “Fugitive Slave” Photo Album

 The Vermont Watchman, May 30, 1900

 Alonzo Chamberlain is probably more famous today than he was during his lifetime.
 His activity in the Underground Railroad was once a carefully guarded secret.
-It was not until Alonzo was 82-years-old that his secret was reported in the news.
-The article was found in the Library of Congress website by Lara Chamberlain, and may be the only news published about Alonzo during his life time.
+A newspaper revealed his secret when Alonzo was 82-years-old.
+Lara Chamberlain found the article on the Library of Congress website.
 It appeared in the Vermont Watchman on May 30, 1900.
+Possibly, it was the only news published about Alonzo during his life time.

 There was one paragraph from this news clipping that caused the sensation today (2017):